taurus5650/taurus5650/README.md

 ## 💻 About Me
 - 🌱 Malaysian 🇲🇾 living in Taiwan 🇹🇼 (APRC holder)
-- 💼 Currently working as a Senior SDET at a Taiwan-based E-Wallet company
+- 💼 Currently working as a Senior SDET at Taiwan-based E-Wallet company
-- 📫 Open to SDET / QA / SRE / DevOps roles · 🇸🇬 Singapore preferred
+- 📫 Open to SDET / QA / SRE / DevOps roles | Singapore 🇸🇬 (preferred), Taiwan 🇹🇼

 ---